-Accord Rapid Public Health Policy Response Project. supra note 26, at 3-4 (need for human health assessments of low-level, chronic exposure to PPCPs); Jones, supra note 231, at 385 (need for new risk assessment models that account for synergistic effects).
+Accord RAPID PUB.
+HEALTH POL'Y RESPONSE PROJECT. supra note 27, at 3-4 (discussing need for human health assessments of low-level, chronic exposure to PPCPs); Jones, supra note 242, at 385 (discussing need for new risk assessment models that account for synergistic effects).

-368 "Irrespective of any risks, the precautionary principle should apply and micropollutants from wastewater should not be present in drinking water."
-C. Zwiener, Occurrence and Analysis of Pharmaceuticals and their Transformation Products in Drinking Water Treatment, 387 ANALYTICAL AND BIOANALYTICAL CHEMISTRY 1159 (2007) (quoted in Rapid Public Health Policy Response Project, supra note 26, at 6.
-Among the various definitions of the Precautionary Principle, perhaps the one most applicable to PPCPs is the definition resulting from the Wingspread Conference on the Precautionary Principle (26 January 1998): "When an activity raises threats of harm to human health or the environment, precautionary measures should be taken even if some cause and effect relationships are not fully established scientifically."
-The conferees went on to explain that the "precautionary principle shifts the burden of proof, insisting that those responsible for an activity must vouch for its harmlessness and be held responsible if damage occurs."
-Science and Environmental Health Network, http://www.sehn.org/wing.html (last visited Jan.
-30, 2011).
+382. "Irrespective of any risks, the precautionary principle should apply and micropollutants from wastewater should not be present in drinking water."
+C. Zwiener, Occurrence and Analysis of Pharmaceuticals and their Transformation Products in Drinking Water Treatment, 387 ANALYTICAL & BIOANALYTICAL CHEMISTRY 1159 (2007) (quoted in RAPID PUB.
+HEALTH POL'Y RESPONSE PROJECT, supra note 27, at 6).
+Among the various definitions of the Precautionary Principle, perhaps the one most applicable to PPCPs is the definition resulting from the Wingspread Conference on the Precautionary Principle (26 January 1998): "When an activity raises threats of harm to human health or the environment, precautionary measures should be taken even if some